Wellbeing and resilience

 - Include mental health and wellbeing in all Community and Public Health programmes and projects.

-- Increase community awareness on gaining/maintaining mental wellbeing.
+- Increase community awareness on gaining or maintaining mental wellbeing.

 - Work with health and other sectors (such as Education and Councils) to recognise determinants of mental health and wellbeing and to develop mental health promoting practices.